stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 For many use cases, that is unnecessary work.
 If you want to associate the Application with a new Directory automatically so you can start creating accounts and groups for the application immediately (without having to map other [account stores](#account-store-mappings), you can use the `createDirectory` query parameter.

+{% docs note %}
+Automatically creating a directory when creating an application *does not* make that `Directory` private or restrict usage to only that `Application`.
+The created directory is no different than any other directory.
+The `createDirectory` query parameter exists as a convenience to reduce the number of steps you would have had to execute otherwise.

+If you delete an application, you must manually delete any auto-created directory yourself.
+There is no shortcut to delete an auto-created directory.
+This is to ensure safety in case the directory might be used by other applications.
+{% enddocs %}

 ##### createDirectory=true

 When sending the `POST` request, you can append a `createDirectory=true` query parameter name/value pair to the POST URL: